-Relying on the premise that no government in the United States has authority to restrict peaceful immigration, some may exclude non-violent mass immigration from the definition of "invasion."158 One problem with this conclusion lies in its premise.
-It overlooks the Constitution' explicit recognition that individual states may restrict immigration.159 It also overlooks the Constitution's grant to Congress of authority to "define and punish . . .
-Offenses against the Law of Nations,"160 which encompasses authority over trans-border migration.161 can be devised for preventing the mischiefs that are to be apprehended from such irregular proceedings.
+Relying on the premise that no government in the United States has authority to restrict peaceful immigration, some may exclude non-violent mass immigration from the definition of "invasion."
+One problem with this conclusion lies in its premise.
+It overlooks the Constitution' explicit recognition that individual states may restrict immigration.
+Is It also overlooks the Constitution's grant to Congress of authority to "define and punish . . .
+Offenses against the Law of Nations," Which encompasses authority over trans-border migration.
+Is

 Professor Ilya Somin is among the few who deny any federal authority to restrain peaceful immigration from nations with which the United States is not at war.
-He relies162 largely on James Madison's 1800 Virginia legislative report on the
+He relies162 largely on James Madison's 1800 Virginia legislative report on the Alien and Sedition Acts.163 However, this document is not useful evidence on the question of whether the Constitution grants Congress authority to restrict